wolfjazz/fixed-point-math/README.md

 - Mathematical operations like multiplications and especially more complex formulas tend to exceed the value range of the underlying base type quite fast.
 When no overflow check is performed and the values are not saturated, the integers will quietly overflow and the calculations will return completely wrong values with unpredictable consequences.
 - Calculations with scaled values are quite complicated when done manually because scaling corrections are needed for many operators.
 As a result complex formulas are often hard to read and correcting factors can easily be forgotten.

-In the end, developers just want to perform calculations with a predefined value range and precision without having to worry about things like overflow.
+In the end, we just want to perform calculations with a predefined value range and precision without having to worry about things like overflow too much.
 So let's define a list of expectations what a fixed-point library should provide:

 - predefined fixed-point types based on signed and unsigned integer types (8, 16, 32 and 64 bits)
 - user-defined precision and value range (at compile-time)
 - ability to specify the value range via floats (= unscaled values) or scaled integers
-- ability to change the precision and/or the value range later in code (still at compile-time)
+- ability to change the precision and/or the value range later in code (only at compile-time)
 - implementation of the most-common mathematical operators (+, -, *, /, %, ^, sqr, sqrt, <<, >>)
-- simple, on-point formulas without any obscuring scaling corrections
+- simple, easy-to-debug, on-point formulas without any obscuring scaling corrections
 - implicit and explicit conversion between fixed-point types (implicit: to higher precision)
 - no implicit construction from any integer or floating-point types (safety, to avoid confusion)
 - explicit construction from static integers at compile time